hailelagi/hailelagi.com/content/writing/call-me-maybe-lol.md

 Which raises interesting questions for operability, durability and delivery semantics folks seem to have strong debates and opinions on.
 Competitors like redpanda [ship raft](https://docs.redpanda.com/current/get-started/architecture/#raft-consensus-algorithm) while warpstream does interesting things with [distributed mmap](https://www.warpstream.com/blog/minimizing-s3-api-costs-with-distributed-mmap) and stateless agents, a different can of worms.

 The challenge is thankfully much simpler -- than having to implement distributed mmap or pulling in something like zookeeper or raft, we have yet again a magical convenient linearizable key value store, damn that's a nice primitive to have lying around.
+Why?

 ```go
 node := maelstrom.NewNode()
 kv := maelstrom.NewLinKV(node)
 ```

-A lin-kv is really all you need, wheter it's powered by raft or the [sun god Ra](https://en.wikipedia.org/wiki/Ra), we've solved the conceptual problem of ordering and consistency across nodes, which [Ra](https://github.com/rabbitmq/ra) totally could do.
+A lin-kv is really all you need, wheter it's powered by raft or the [sun god Ra](https://en.wikipedia.org/wiki/Ra), we've solved the conceptually difficult distributed systems problems of **ordering** and **agreement** across nodes, which [Ra](https://github.com/rabbitmq/ra) totally could do.

 we need some new handlers to handle these semantics: